 Traveling through time at 45 rpm

-I am not given to nostalgia, meaning I’m not inclined to a “wistful or excessively sentimental yearning for return to or of some past period or irrecoverable condition.”
+I am not given to nostalgia, meaning I’m not inclined to a “wistful or excessively sentimental yearning for a return to or of some past period or irrecoverable condition.”
 When I listen to music from the past, I remain firmly planted in the here and now.
 And that past includes Bach and Haydn and Ellington and Mingus as well as Chuck Berry and Elvis and the Miracles and the Shangri-La’s!

 I could spend months blogging about the vast array of good music that found its way onto the national and local charts, whether pop or country or easy-listening or soul or rock & roll.
-Instead, I’m going to focus on a very special type of record that I call time travel records.
+Instead, I’m going to focus on a very special type of record that I call a time travel record.

 There are a handful of records that stop me in my be-here-now tracks and transport me back in time.
-When I hear them, a part of me finds myself not wistful or yearning for some bygone era where father knew best, but I find myself transported back to when I was 14-years-old and the magic was in the music and the music was in me.
+When I hear them, a part of me finds myself not wistful or yearning for some bygone era where father knew best, but I find myself transported back to when I was 14/15-years-old and the magic was in the music and the music was in me.

-If I was writing this in a story, this experience would not be listed under science fiction since there is no technological device or explanation as what makes this happen.
+If I was writing this in a story, this experience would not be listed under science fiction since there is no technological device or explanation as to what makes this happen.
 It’s magic.
 Like Stephen King’s 11/22/63 novel, it would belong in the fantasy shelves in your local bookstore.

 Those magic moments